craftfortress/forumai/README.md

 ## Simplest Agent Chat system for idiots - just add your gemini token

 A collaborative AI system that uses multiple AI agents to help achieve your goals through strategic discussions and implementation planning.
+This project extends Microsoft's AutoGen framework with Google's Gemini AI, providing a simplified interface for multi-agent collaboration.

 ## Features